Bogotobogo

 Process Table

 The process table describes all the processes that are currently loaded.
 The ps command shows the processes.
 By default, it shows only processes that maintain a connection with a terminal, a console, a serial line, or a pseudo terminal.
-Other processes that can run without communication with a user on a terminal.
-These are system processes that Linux manage shared resources.
+Other processes that can run without communication with a user on a terminal are system processes that Linux manages shared resources.
 To see all processes, we use -e option and -f to get full information (ps -ef).

 System Processes